smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 ## Initializing the contract

-The fee and the key hash must be initialized in the constructor of our contract.
+The fee and the key hash must be initialized in the constructor of the contract.
 To use `VRFConsumerBase` properly you must also pass certain values into its constructor.

 ```solidity
 pragma solidity 0.8.7;